Introduction to the World Economy

 Paul Krugman and Maurice Obstfeld

-Copyright 2012 by Kwan Choi.
+Copyright 2017 by Kwan Choi.
 These notes may be freely redistributed in whole or part for any purpose.
 It may not be sold, or placed in something else for sale, without permission of the author.
 This guide is provided as is without any express or implied warranty.
-Kwan Choi is indebted to Metropolitan Police of London for recovering the lost picture disks and other items in 2008.

 Note